FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 The demo will connect to the AWS IoT device Endpoint that you configure here.

+1. From a terminal/command prompt navigate to the root directory of this repository
+1. Run `idf.py --list-targets`
+    - The directly supported chips are the `esp32c3`, `esp32s3`, and `esp32c2`
+1. Set the corret chip type by running `idf.py set-target <CHIP_TYPE>`;
-1. From a terminal/command prompt, run `idf.py menuconfig`.
-This assumes the ESP-IDF environment is exported-- i.e. that export.bat/export.sh, which can be found under the ESP-IDF directory, has been run, or that you are using the ESP-IDF command prompt/terminal.
+1. run `idf.py menuconfig`.
+This assumes the
+ESP-IDF environment is exported-- i.e. that export.bat/export.sh, which can be found under the ESP-IDF directory, has been run, or that you are using the ESP-IDF command prompt/terminal.
 For Visual Studio (VS) Code users who are using the Espressif IDF extension, do ->View->Command Palette->Search for `ESP-IDF: SDK Configuration editor (menuconfig)` and select the command.
 The `SDK Configuration editor` window should pop up after a moment.

-    (**Note**: If running menuconfig from within a VS Code command prompt, 'j' and 'k' may have to be used in place of the 'up' and 'down' arrow keys.
+    - (**Note**: If running menuconfig from within a VS Code command prompt, 'j' and 'k' may have to be used in place of the 'up' and 'down' arrow keys.
         Alternately, one can use a command prompt/terminal outside of the VS Code editor).

-2. Select `Featured FreeRTOS IoT Integration` from the menu.
+1. Select `Featured FreeRTOS IoT Integration` from the menu.
-3. Set `Endpoint for MQTT Broker to use` to your **AWS device Endpoint**.
+1. Set `Endpoint for MQTT Broker to use` to your **AWS device Endpoint**.
-4. Set `Port for MQTT Broker to use` to `8883`.
+1. Set `Port for MQTT Broker to use` to `8883`.
-5. Set `Thing name` to your **Thing Name**.
+1. Set `Thing name` to your **Thing Name**.
-6. Go back to main menu, Save and Exit.
+1. Go back to main menu, Save and Exit.

 ### 2.3 Provision the ESP32-C3 with the private key, device certificate and CA certificate in Development Mode

 The key and certificates which will be used to establish a secure TLS connection will be stored in a special flash partition.
 Run the following command to create and flash the certificate partition.

 The following values will be needed: